mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

 ```

 ## Installation
-Proceed with the installation as described in the [documentation of the Advanced Installer](/mesosphere/dcos/2.1/installing/production/deploying-dcos/installation/#install-dcos).
+Proceed with the installation as described in the [documentation of the Installer](/mesosphere/dcos/2.1/installing/production/deploying-dcos/installation/#install-dcos).
 Note that the current working directory when executing `dcos_generate_config.ee.sh` must be the `$DCOS_INSTALL_DIR` directory.

 ## Verify installation
 One method for verifying that the DC/OS Enterprise cluster was installed properly with the custom external certificate is to initiate a TLS connection to Admin Router which, after installation, will present the custom external certificate for the configured server names.
 In order to do this, specify a server name in the request that will match one of the entries in `external_certificate_servernames`.